Troy Trojans football: Bowl games

+NCAA Division I-AA/FCS playoffs

-Troy made seven appearances in the I-AA/FCS playoffs from 1993 to 2000.
-They had a 4-7 record.
+The Trojans made seven appearances in the NCAA Division I-AA/FCS playoffs from 1993 to 2000.
+Their combined record was 4–7.

-Division II playoffs
+NCAA Division II playoffs

-Troy made three appearances in the NCAA Division II playoffs, winning the national championship twice.
+The Trojans have made three appearances in the NCAA Division II playoffs and won the NCAA Division II national championship twice.
+Their combined record was 7–1.

 NAIA playoffs

-In their time in the NAIA, the Trojans played once in the playoffs, having a record of 2–0, with one NAIA national championship.

-Other bowls

-When Troy was a member of the Alabama Intercollegiate Conference (which not affiliated with an athletic organization such as the NCAA), they played in the inaugural Paper Bowl in Pensacola, Florida in 1948.
+The Trojans made one appearances in the NAIA playoffs and won the NAIA national championship.
+Their combined record was 2–0.

 Head coaches

 Head coach list from the 2018 Media Guide.

 Rivalries

 South Alabama

 Troy has an annual intra-conference rivalry with in-state foe South Alabama, known as the Battle for the Belt.
 The two schools first met on the gridiron in 2012, and have played every year since.
 Beginning in 2022, Troy will compete in the Sun Belt's West Division along with South Alabama.
 The rivalry is in Troy's favor 8–3.